THE SOCIETY FOR CZECHOSLOVAK PHILATELY, INC.

 2B.
 The Board of Directors shall be elected by members in good standing in accordance with procedures stated in Bylaw 4.

 2C.
 The Board shall convene at least once a year to transact the business of the Society, the date and location to be decided by the President.
-Ten (10) board members, including a minimum of five (5) in attendance (the remaining five may be represented), shall constitute a quorum for the transaction of business.
+Nine (9) board members, including a minimum of five (5) in attendance (the remaining four may be represented), shall constitute a quorum for the transaction of business.
 Any board member who is unable to attend a board meeting is required to give his/her proxy to another member of the Board and to notify the Secretary of the proxy.
 The board member must give his/her proxy and notify the Secretary of the Proxy in writing, prior to the board meeting.
 Any board member who fails to attend (2) successive board meetings without designating a proxy may have his/her seat declared vacant by the President.

 2D.
 All terms of office shall commence upon certification of the winning candidates by the election committee.
 The terms of office of outgoing board members shall expire at that time.
 Following the election, the new Board shall convene at a Society Board Meeting in a timely manner (the date to be set by the current President) to elect new officers and to conduct any other Society business as necessary.

 2E.
 A board member who writes a philatelic article or letter for publication (other than in The Specialist), over his or her name as an officer or director of the Society shall make a disclaimer that the opinions presented are personal, and do not reflect or represent any official Society position.
 Failure to comply with this requirement may subject that member to forfeiture of his or her board membership for the remainder of the term at the discretion of the Board of Directors.
 This shall not be construed so as to prevent the President of the Society with the approval of the Board, from writing letters or articles in the name of the Society.